 Should I Choose The Brisket Point Or The Flat?

 When it comes to choosing one or the other, it depends on your preference for beef.
 Both briskets are versatile: they can be cooked, smoked, grilled, and roasted.
 Each will produce a slightly different flavor and texture.

-If you prefer leaner meat with little fat, the brisket flat would be a better choice for you.
+If you prefer leaner meat with little fat, the beef brisket flat would be a better choice for you.
 This meat works well when popped on the grill, then sliced up for sandwiches and salads.

 Due to the leaner, tighter grain, the beef holds together well.
 It also contains less connective tissue; therefore, it is easier to chew.

-I would recommend the brisket point to anyone who loves an intense beef flavor.
-It is moist, marbled, buttery, and tastes amazing when shredded.
+I would recommend the brisket point cut to anyone who loves an intense beef flavor.
+It is moist, marbled, and buttery, and tastes amazing when shredded.
 It also works well in sandwiches and a whole range of menus.

 Separating The Packer

-- Take a sharp knife for cutting meat and cut into the fat layer downwards.
+- Take a sharp knife for cutting meat and cut it into the fat layer downwards.
 If you need a visual guide, feel free to make scoring marks along the nose of the brisket.

-- Ensure any exterior fat is trimmed.
+- Ensure any exterior fat and fat cap are trimmed.

 - You are ready to season the beef to your liking and get it cooked up.